 When the IPEC or DEC profiles contain information about a bolus from an existing infusion, note that the PCD-01 and PCD-10 messages contain bolus information in the Clinician Dose Info section.

 In the OBR segment, OBR-2 Placer Order Number contains the order ID of the bolus as a “child” order ID.
-OBR-29 Parent is used to contain the order ID for the parent (i.e. the existing infusion).
+OBR-29 Parent is used to contain the order ID for the parent (i.e., the existing infusion).

 Multistep